gm-sb/chain-me-up/README.md

 We'd love to hear more ideas from you!

-## Clarifying language: 'Tree', 'Branch', and 'Child Trees'
+### Clarifying language: 'Tree', 'Branch', and 'Child Trees'

 'Tree' is the term we use to describe the root and all of the branches of a piece of content.
 Whenever a user adds to a tree, that user creates a new 'branch' on that tree.

 That new branch is now considered a 'child tree' of the parent tree, because the branch itself is actually a new tree.

-[maybe put an image here?]

 #How Looseleaf works